-The New York State Common Retirement Fund’s (Fund) estimated return in the second quarter of the State Fiscal Year (SFY) 2020-21 was 6.24 percent for the three-month period ending Sept.
+The New York State Common Retirement Fund’s (Fund) estimated return in the second quarter of the State Fiscal Year (SFY) 2021-22 was 1.15% for the three-month period ending Sept.
 30, 2021, according to New York State Comptroller Thomas P. DiNapoli.
 It ended the quarter with an estimated value of $267.8 billion.

-The Fund's estimated value reflects benefits of $3.39 billion paid out during the quarter.
+The Fund's estimated value reflects benefits of $3.57 billion paid out to retirees and beneficiaries during the quarter.
 Its audited value as of fiscal year end March 31, 2021 was $258.1 billion and the SFY 2020-21 annual return was 33.55%.